animo/siera-cli/docs/configuration.md

 ## Default configuration file

-The default can be initialised with one of the two commands: `aries-cli init` and `aries-cli config --initialise`.
+The default can be initialized with one of the two commands: `aries-cli init` and `aries-cli config --initialize`.
 These two commands create a default configuration file.
 On any \*NIX system it uses the following location: `~/.config/aries-cli/config.ini` and for Windows systems it uses `TODO` as the location.

-The configuration is initialised with the following structure:
+The configuration is initialized with the following structure:

 ```ini
 [Default]